Vitali Lystsov

-Vitali Aleksandrovich Lystsov (Виталий Александрович Лысцов; born 11 July 1995) is a Russian professional footballer who plays as a centre back for Khimki.
+Vitali Aleksandrovich Lystsov (Виталий Александрович Лысцов; born 11 July 1995) is a Russian professional footballer who plays as a centre-back for Shinnik Yaroslavl.

 Club career

 Born in Voronezh and a product of FC Lokomotiv Moscow's football youth department, Lystsov debuted in the Russian Premier League for Lokomotiv Moscow in a match against FC Krasnodar on 24 November 2012.
 About two years later, he moved to U.D.
 Leiria in Portugal to play in the country's third-level league.

 On 2 February 2015, Lystsov joined Portuguese champions S.L.
 Benfica on a season-long loan from União de Leiria, and with a buyout clause, being assigned to the former's reserve team in LigaPro.
 He debuted for Benfica B against Académico de Viseu on 8 February.
 Later, on 31 May, União Leiria announced that he had signed a five-year contract with Benfica.
 On 6 July 2016, he was loaned out to Primeira Liga side C.D.
 Tondela for one season.
 He then returned to Benfica B in the following season.

 On 2 September 2019, he signed a 3-year contract with the Russian Premier League club Krylia Sovetov Samara.

 On 3 August 2020, he returned to Lokomotiv Moscow, signing a 4-year contract.

 On 23 June 2021, he joined Akhmat Grozny on loan for the 2021–22 season.
 On 15 July 2022, Lystsov's contract with Lokomotiv was terminated by mutual consent.

+On 23 February 2023, Lystsov signed for Russian Premier League side Khimki.
+On 1 July, he left the club, after his contract had expired.

+On 14 September 2023, Lystsov returned to his former club União de Leiria, now competing in the Liga Portugal 2.
+He signed a one-year contract.